AlexandraDirector of Education, Instructor

 Upon his return to the United States, Bryan became a Spanish tutor for the Modern Foreign Languages Department at OWU.
 Even after his graduation from college, Bryan felt so connected to the language that he became a high school Spanish teacher.
 After a few years of teaching, Bryan and his family relocated to the Main Line.
 In search of an opportunity to continue his love for Spanish, writing, and teaching, he found ES.
 Once he joined the ES team in 2007, he taught himself all the math on the tests from scratch and has a thorough understanding, after all these years, of how to break any concept down for his students.
 He also is a go-to resource for math tricks!

-Specialities: ACT, SAT, GRE, College Essays, English, and Spanish
+Specialities: ACT, GRE, PSAT, SAT, and Spanish

 Foriegn Languages: Spanish